 \item The starting state $q_0$ has no incoming edges.
 Otherwise, create a new state $q_0'$ receiving all the incoming edges of $q_0$, and connect them through an auxiliary vertex as in the previous case. \end{itemize}

-After these modifications, the proof will consist in `thickening' the graph $\mathcal{G}_M$ to turn it into a bordism, with discs representing the states and tubes capturing the dynamics of the arrows.
-In these discs, we will encode the current state of the tape $t$ of the Turing machine $M$ as a point of $\Lambda \subseteq \mathbb{D}$, as explained in Section \ref{sec:cantor-encoding}.
+After these modifications, the proof will consist in `thickening' the graph $\mathcal{G}_M$ to turn it into a bordism, with disks representing the states and tubes capturing the dynamics of the arrows.
+In these disks, we will encode the current state of the tape $t$ of the Turing machine $M$ as a point of $\Lambda \subseteq \mathbb{D}$, as explained in Section \ref{sec:cantor-encoding}.